-Drunk Elephant is the creation of Tiffany Masterson, a Texas stay-at-home mom who got her start selling an imported soap to make extra money during the recession.
-Initially, she thought its ingredients had transformed her skin, but soon realized it was what WASN'T in it that was making a difference!
+Drunk Elephant is the creation of Tiffany Masterson, a Texas stay-at-home mom who got her start selling an imported soap to make extra money during the 2008 recession.
+Initially, she thought its ingredients had transformed her skin, but soon realized it was what wasn't in it that was making a difference.

 That inspired Masterson to do her own research, eventually coming to the conclusion that "ingredients to avoid" are "at the root of every skincare issue," as she told W Magazine.
 With this philosophy in mind, she began working with a chemist in 2012 to develop her own formulas.

-Today, there are 18 products in the Drunk Elephant range, which gets its name from the hero ingredient, marula oil.
-When elephants eat the fruit from marula trees, they get drunk!
+Today, there are more than 20 products in the Drunk Elephant facial skincare range, which gets its name from the hero ingredient, marula oil.
+(When elephants eat the fruit from marula trees, they get drunk!)